 Broadway Baptist Church programs.

 Broadway Baptist Church helps the working poor in a crisis.
+They only cover the zip code of 76104.
 Whether the challenge is caused by unemployment or maybe a senior living on a fixed income, the charity will try to arrange some form of support.
 They also partner with other agencies and social service groups in Tarrant County to coordinate resources.

 Some of the support, such as for medical or dental needs, is available in the form of referrals to clinics.
 Other more basic needs, including food, can be arranged directly by Broadway Baptist Church including free school items.
 The center may also have occasional funds for paying expenses as a last resort.

 All across the county of Tarrant or Johnson are Community Health Centers and clinics.
 The staff can provide information on these locations.
 While the details of each center will vary, in general they will offer low cost or free, comprehensive medical or dental care to residents of all ages and incomes.
 Most operate on a sliding fee scale, so a portion of a bill needs to be paid by the patients.
 However, the clinics will also usually accept Medicaid, CHIP, Medicare and private health insurance plans as a form of payment.

 Residents can be linked to these clinics.
 Each location will never try to turn anyone away because of an inability to pay for the bills in question.
 Emphasis is generally placed on check ups, including preventative health care and education.

 Specific services include well child exams, vouchers for medications, physical exams, nutritional assessment, OB/GYN, x-ray services and other lab services.
 There will also be screening for dental needs, with a focus on adults with low or no income who have no insurance.
 Programs cover most dental care, including check ups and similar needs.